gitenter/gitenter/doc/architecture/SyAD.md

 - [SyAD-0033]{SyAD-0001,SyRS-0026} The software shall handle pending changes/different opinions in a separated branch.
 - [SyAD-0034]{SyAD-0001,SyRS-0026} Reviewing are linked to a commit (contains to-be-reviewed drafts) in a non-master branch.
     - Reviewing is linked to commit, rather than branch, because in principle if the document has even been changed, it shall be reviewed again.
+    - Even if there are new commits pushing to the same branch, the review is always link to the previous commit.
     - In principle reviewing can be done on top of any commit (not necessary stay in a non-master branch).
 But we add this requirement to follow the "Integration-Manager Workflow" pattern.
-- [SyAD-0043]{SyAD-0034} Updated documents based on the review comments shall be continuous pulled into the original branch.
+- [SyAD-0043]{SyAD-0034} Updated documents based on the review comments shall be continuous pushed into the original branch.
 - [SyAD-0044]{SyAD-0043,SyRS-0096} Reviewed subsections are linked to a series of commits in the same branch.
-- [SyAD-0035]{SyAD-0001,SyRS-0026,SyRS-0093} The software shall handle reviewing approval as a merge to the master branch, with an associated tag on the commit of the merge event (so the tag is on master branch).
+- [SyAD-0035]{SyAD-0001,SyRS-0026,SyRS-0093} The software shall handle reviewing finalization as a merge to the master branch.
 - [SyAD-0045]{SyRS-0093,SyAD-0035} Denial documents shall be reverted before merging to master.
 - [SyAD-0046]{SyAD-0001} Users are suggested to make document and code changes in different branches.
     - In most cases those changes are done by different groups of people.